pyraxo/agentic-playground/README.md

    - Uses a SHA256 hashing to prevent duplicate file processing.
 The files are stored as ID references in `agent.files`.
 If the file has been uploaded before, the previous copy's ID will be appended to the agent's file list.
    - Similarly, websites are cleaned with `courlan` and the URLs stored in `File.name` to prevent saving duplicate links.
    - Adds a `created_at` field to track when a file was added

-4. `File` and `Website` are defined within the same model but they should rightfully be stored separately.
-The website scraping (performed with `unstructured`) logic is currently rudimentary and should be further expanded on in the future, such as by identifying `NarrativeText` type elements and removing large whitespaces.

 ### Project Structure